-The Port of Seattle has established a reputation as the Green Gateway.
-We offer the lowest carbon footprint for cargo shipped by sea and then rail from Asia to the Midwest and the East Coast.
+We are the Green Gateway.
+We offer the lowest carbon footprint for cargo shipped from Asia by sea and transported by rail through the Port of Seattle to the rest of the country.

-Just as importantly, the Green Gateway stands for the port’s commitment to environmental leadership and award-winning environmental efforts at Seattle-Tacoma International Airport and throughout our maritime operations.
+Just as importantly, the Green Gateway stands for our environmental leadership and award-winning environmental efforts at Seattle-Tacoma International Airport.

 Sea-Tac Airport Progress Reports

-Toward achieving the goal of sharing outcomes with the communities we serve, Sea-Tac Airport publishes annual progress reports.
-The 2014 Progress Report includes five-year results based on the 2009 Environmental Strategy Plan (see column to the right for all reports and the strategy).
+We share outcomes with the communities we serve through annual progress reports.
+The 2014 Progress Report includes five-year results based on the 2009 Environmental Strategy Plan (see right column for all reports and the strategy).

 - Reduced water consumption 5 percent below 2008 levels

 - Achieved Best Management Prectices for water quality and treatment over 100 percent of airport industrial services

 - Introduced best management practices to reduce construction waste

 - Partnered with business operators to promote clean taxis and build infrastructure to reduce aircraft-related emissions.